-Other Collapse Modes
+Other Collapse Mechanisms

-For the collapse mode looked at previously, it seemed obvious that the plastic hinge in the span should be beneath the load.
+For the collapse mechanism looked at previously, it seemed obvious that the plastic hinge in the span should be beneath the load.
 But why?
-Using virtual work we can examine any possible collapse mode.
-So let's consider the following collapse modes and see why the plastic hinge should have been beneath the load.
+Using virtual work we can examine any possible collapse mechanism.
+So let's consider the following collapse mechanism and see why the plastic hinge has to be located beneath the load.